 A Fit Knee is a Healthy Knee

 One of the best defenses we have against knee injury to stay healthy and active.
-Strong muscles muscles help to support and protect the knee joint, giving it a healthy defense against injury and decreasing recovery time.
+Strong muscles help to support and protect the knee joint, giving it a healthy defense against injury and decreasing recovery time.
 Exercise also improves bone strength and bone density, putting us at lower risk of damage from osteoarthritis as we age.

 Five Steps to Prevent Knee Injury